Shubham952372/Git-and-GitHub/README.md

 # Git-and-GitHub
-This is git and github informative repo
+This is git and github informative repo.